 Now that you understand the different “numbers” behind your application– it helps to understand how they work in tandem with the remainder of your application.
 Some schools, like Princeton and Dartmouth, use something called an Academic Index, which factors in all your various “numbers” to give you a single value..
 A value used to compare to all other applicants.
 This post goes in depth on what the AI is and if it matters.
 Many universities have their own version of an “AI” in the admissions process, so don’t get hung up on the methodology.
 What is paramount to keep in mind is that readers see all your scores and all your supplemental writing.
 You are more than the summation of your numbers, as trite as that sounds.

 Some schools care more about numbers than others.
-Princeton and Yale are two examples of schools that gave Academic GPA AND Test Scores a 4/4 in terms of importance in an application (sign up for our free portal to get information on admission factors).
+Princeton and Yale are two examples of schools that gave Academic GPA AND Test Scores a 4/4 in terms of importance in an application.
 Remember, that doesn’t mean they don’t factor in written supplements, it just means numbers are a prevalent distinction in their reading process.
 Keep those types of schools in mind when building your college list.

 What You Can Do To Improve Your Numbers and Application Overall